cleberMargarida/Margarida.Core.Linq/README.md

 ```

 ## ForEach
+A simple way to write foreach statement in single-line.<br />
-Executes a statement or a block of statements for each element in an enumerable.
+Executes a action or a body-action for each element in an enumerable.

 #### Usage
 ```csharp